Expenses startup Pleo preps $100M Series C funding, launches new bill payments service – TechCrunch

 Pleo is today launching Bills, a platform to consolidate, track and pay business-to-business bill payments and a supplier’s terms of service.
 It will offer free-of-charge domestic transfers.

-Bills are automatically processed using Pleo’s OCR technology and cross-referenced for duplication and validated for authenticity before being approved for payment
+Bills are automatically processed using Pleo’s OCR technology and cross-referenced for duplication and validated for authenticity before being approved for payment.

 In addition, it will offer approval control for admins and free domestic transfers.